-Students must achieve a score of 68% or higher on the Kaplan Pharmacology Test.
-Students scoring less than 68% will be required to complete an Advanced Pharmacology Course with a grade of "C" or better prior to graduation.
+Students must achieve the Kaplan national benchmark or Fall 2018 Nursing Handbook 20 Rev. 08/06/18 higher on the Kaplan Pharmacology Test.
+Students scoring less than the national benchmark will be required to complete an Advanced Pharmacology Course with a grade of "C" or better prior to graduation.